oegedijk/explainerdashboard/docs/source/cli.rst

 The library comes with a ``explainerdashboard`` command line tool (CLI) that you can use to build and run explainerdashboards from your terminal.
 This makes it easy to start a dashboard without having to run python code or start a notebook first.
-You can use it to build explainer objects as part of a CI/CD flow.
+You can also use it to build explainer objects as part of a CI/CD flow.

 Run dashboard from stored explainer